 Running a business is complicated.
-There are lots of things of things to keep track of: accounts, sales, customers… Where do you start?
+There are lots of things to keep track of accounts, sales, customers… Where do you start?
 And what are the customer secrets that you really should know as a business owner?

 1. Customers are at the heart of your business

 We’d hope that this is one of our customer secrets that doesn’t come as much of a surprise.
 Without customers, you would have no business.

 Treat your customers well, whether you do this through regular contact, good deals or the quick resolution of problems and complaints.
 Excellent customer service is vital.

 2. Keeping your customers happy is of utmost importance

 Following on from the above: if your customers are happy, your business will be happy.
 Not only will happy customers be more likely to continue doing business with you, but they are also your best (and cheapest) form of advertisement!